ruthvendc/spark-airflow-etl-pipeline/README.md

 # Example command line to trigger DAG
 airflow dags trigger <dag_name>

-# NOTE: Spark jobs can also be run independently using `spark-submit`.
+# NOTE: You can independently test Spark jobs using `spark-submit` or run code in jupyter notebook, which is what I did.

 ```